cse412-21w/covid-daily-travel/README.md

 ### Contribution Statements
 Add individual contribution statements here.
 ## Project Proposal Abstract
 The highly infectious disease COVID-19 pandemic has caused unprecedented live and economical loss in the United States, also poses a significant challenge for us.
 In different parts of the country, different types of people are doing different things that changed the pandemic in different scales, significantly or not, our behaviors are interfering with this world.
+This project aims to analyze the impact of COVID-19 on travel pattern from several aspects: distance range of trips, rate of staying home, change of unemployment rate, and age groups.

 ## Getting Started